 Donation to Beneficiary: $110,000 — 82.13% PTR

-    This means that in 4 years we’ve required less than $0.08 per dollar donated to operate Tap Cancer Out.
+This means that in 4 years we’ve required about $0.10 per dollar donated to operate Tap Cancer Out.

 How Our Beneficiary Gifts are Creating Change:

 Cancer affects us all in so many different ways, and there are so many different types that it can become overwhelming.
 So when we created Tap Cancer Out, we decided that instead of focusing on fighting one type of cancer, we would support a different beneficiary every two years.

 2012 – 2013: Leukemia & Lymphoma Foundation ($85,000 donated)

 We were honored to work with the Leukemia & Lymphoma Society as our inaugural beneficiary organization.
 Our donations to both the Connecticut and Massachusetts LLS chapters benefited localized patient support and education.
 It was important to us to work with the local chapters since our 2012 and 2013 fundraising tournaments took place in Stratford, CT, and Danvers, MA.

 “The generous donations given by all of the participants and supporters of Tap Cancer Out enable The Leukemia & Lymphoma Society to provide patients and their families with much needed support as well as funding life saving research,” said Brandy Sinisi, Campaign Manager for the Leukemia & Lymphoma Society Connecticut Chapter.
 “Thank you to the entire Tap Cancer Out team and their supporters for their hard work and determination to put an end not just to blood cancers, but to all cancers.”